LaughingSun/regexhelper/README.md

 Anyway it is a lean library with both type checking and non type checking plus optional error callbacks.

+You can clone or download the library at https://github.com/LaughingSun/regexhelper

+or

 You can check out the API docs at http://laughingsun.github.io/proj/regexhelper/docs/module-RegexHelper.html

 Happy regexing!